-In the years covered by this review, the fishery in the NAFO Regulatory Area (NRA) has continually diminished.
+In the years covered by this review, overall fishing activity in the NAFO Regulatory Area (NRA) has continually diminished, with the exception of the groundfish fishery in 2009.
 In 2004, there were 134 active vessels operating in the NRA.
-However, by 2008 the number of active vessels had decreased to 60, representing a 55-percent decrease (Figure 1).
-This decrease is particularly pronounced in the pelagic redfish fishery where the number of vessels has dropped by almost 79 percent; from 48 in 2004 to only 10 in 2008.
+However, by 2009 the number of active vessels decreased to 51, representing a 62-percent decrease (Figure 1).
+This number increased slightly in 2009 to 62 active vessels, but that is due to an increase in the number of vessels participating in both the groundfish and shrimp fisheries.
+Conversely, for the pelagic redfish fishery, the number of vessels has dropped by almost 98 percent; from 48 in 2004 to only 1 in 2009.